Spring application deadline: September 1

 Qualified candidates for this option will start directly in the nursing portion of the program.
 Depending on the number of General Education Requirements pending, students may take these courses through the Weekend College at Mount St. Mary's College.

 Pre-Nursing candidates for the RN to BSN Completion are limited to one semester.
-During this semester, Pre-Nursing candidates must pass the NCLEX and may take some General Education Requirements prior to entering into the RN to BSN Completion Program.
+During this semester, Pre-Nursing candidates must pass the NCLEX and may take some General Education requirements prior to entering the RN to BSN Completion Program.

 |General Education Requirements|